redis/redis-rb/README.markdown

 See the build on [RunCodeRun](http://runcoderun.com/rsanheim/redis-rb).

-If you would like to submit patches, you'll need the following for your development environment:
+If you would like to submit patches, you'll need Redis in your development environment:

-1. RSpec

-		sudo gem install rspec

-2. Redis

 		rake redis:install

-3. dtach

-		rake dtach:install

 ## Examples